-Her Nana’s Haitian recipe will not go to waste,
+For her Nana’s Haitian recipe that will not go to waste,

 The full-of-fat fried pork

-and banan peze track down the sides of the small tin tray,
+and banan peze track down the sides of the small tin tray of a dinner set,

-it is a small feast of love that steams in the middle of the room.
+A small feast of love that steams in the middle of the table.

 The slap of thunder hits twice,

 on his way from the drug store,